 Emer’s practice involves Theatre of The Oppressed methodology, verbatim, music, street performance, satire and comedy.
 She collaborates with professional and non professional performers.
 Work occurs in community centres, shopping centres, in theatres and in daily life.

 Other work includes PLEASE HOLD, a Arts Council funded performance project exploring how to resist violence at the hands of the state.

 Nina Scott is Co-Artistic Director and Co-Founder of You Should see the Other Guy.
 She is Co-Writer and Director of the Land of the Three Towers series.

-Nina is an experienced facilitator and can deliver bespoke workshops in Verbatim Songwriting, Group Singing, Devising Theatre, Theatre of the Oppressed, Puppetry and Set Design.
+Nina is an experienced facilitator and can deliver bespoke workshops in Verbatim Songwriting, Group Singing, Devising Theatre, Theatre of the Oppressed and Theatre Design.

 CJ joined You Should See the Other Guy in 2016 as a performer and has recently moved on to the creative production team as a dramaturg, producer and facilitator.

 She has a keen interest in community based/led projects and is specifically focuses on homelessness, gender equality, mental health and human rights.
 Recently she has worked with Cardboard Citizens on shows such as ‘Take a Minute’, ‘Benefit’, ‘A Matter of Mind’ and other shows in development and Art Angel on ‘Cycle’.
 The productions toured theatres and more intimate settings for marginalised audiences to access.

 CJ takes performance out of its traditional theatre setting and performs acts such as ‘Too Many Tina’s’ on the cabaret circuit and is currently developing a web series for punk cabaret act ‘Sh!ts!ck’.
 CJ brings all this expertise to the project, as well as her experiencing as a new mother having dealt with homelessness.